What is Nanny Insurance and Why do I need it?

 “Although Nannies don’t have to be registered with Ofsted, many are choosing to register to enhance their professional profile.
 To be Ofsted registered Nannies need to have Public Liability Insurance.

 Being Ofsted registered is not only brilliant for your profession and career, it is also appealing to potential employers – as it means eligible parents can benefit from government support schemes such as Tax-free Childcare.”

 3. Nanny Public Liability insurance encourages positive working relationships

 “Holding an insurance policy can give a great first impression to your employers, as it shows you take your career seriously and have taken care in putting some form of legal protection in place.

 This not only shows you are professional in your role, but also provides assurance to your employer, showing them that you take your responsibilities seriously.

 Nobody wants to think of the unthinkable, but for parents, knowing a nanny has the right protection in place if they needed to make a claim, is reassuring.”

+Don’t delay, apply for insurance only takes a few minutes.
 Get covered with Nannyinsure today!